DannyGsGit/ScikitFlask_PoT/Docs/README.md

 ## To Do List:
+* Install IDE on venv
 * Pickle dump the Iris perceptron
 * Build operationalization script for new predictions using the pickle
 * Wrap PredOp with Flask service